 Want more advice?

-View our MBA Admissions Essay Masterclass featuring MIT Sloan, Kellogg, Chicago Booth & Columbia.
+View our recent MBA Admissions Masterclass featuring MIT Sloan & Columbia Business School.

-You can also view all MBA Admissions Essay Masterclasses in our series on Fortuna’s YouTube channel.
+You can also view all M7 MBA Admissions Masterclasses, and other invaluable strategy sessions, on Fortuna’s YouTube channel.

 Fortuna Admissions expert coach Brittany Maschal is a former member of admissions teams at Wharton, Princeton & Johns Hopkins.
 For a candid assessment of your chances of admission success at a top MBA program, sign up for a free consultation.